c-elvira/rumbaa/readme.md

 **Auxiliary files:** By default, Rumbaa identifies a mathematical structure by its label.
-If the auxiliary files produced by latex (.aux) are found, Rumbaa will also parse them to improve visualization.
+If the auxiliary files produced by latex (namely .aux files) are found, Rumbaa will also parse them to improve visualization.

 2. Terminal